Recently I’ve noticed an increase in my dentist’s efforts to remind me of appointments.

 Get in the habit of recording your appointments when you schedule them.

-Many people with ADHD make the appointment, but don’t record it anywhere except their memory.
+Many people with ADHD make the appointment but don’t record it anywhere except in their memory.
 And unfortunately, we all know how that goes.

-Not writing it down or thinking you are going to remember it just opens up the door for disaster.
-In fact, when you don’t record an appointment, it lowers the chances of actually getting to it by about 25 percent!
+Not writing it down or thinking you will remember it opens the door to disaster.
+When you don’t record an appointment, it lowers the chances of actually getting to it by about 25 percent!

-It is really this missed step that undermines most people’s chances of ever getting to the appointment.
+This missed step undermines most people’s chances of ever getting to the appointment.
 You may have the sincerest intentions to write it in your planner later, but be honest: most of us say we will write it down, but we procrastinate and don’t (and if you tend to procrastinate, check out my post here where I write about overcoming procrastination).

 Here are some ideas for ways to record the appointment: